MAINE BLACK BEARS SKATE PAST MERRIMACK WARRIORS, 4-0

-Junior forward Spencer Abbott had a goal and two assists for the Black Bears
+Junior forward Spencer Abbott posts goal and two assists for Black Bears

 Flynn added his team-leading 17th goal of the season on the power play at 17:47 as the Black Bears extended their lead to 4-0.
 Nyquist made the pass to Flynn.
 Jeff Dimmen (Colorado Springs, Colo.) also picked up an assist on the goal.